RediSearch/RediSearch/docs/Threading.md

 This little Global Lock feature and Thread Safe Contexts, is perhaps the most powerful thing that the Modules API offers.
 We touched only the problem of concurrency here, but it also enables background tasks, real parallel processing of data that does not touch the Redis keyspace, and more.

-For RediSeach, it makes the difference between being a nice engine for small-ish use cases, to being a real beast that can handle huge data-sets at high loads.
+For RediSearch, it makes the difference between being a nice engine for small-ish use cases, to being a real beast that can handle huge data-sets at high loads.
 Combined with the up-and-coming distributed version of RediSearch (that also leverages the threading API, but that's a story for another post), it will make RediSearch a very powerful search and indexing engine.